tttor/ctrl-foundation/method/policy-based/dpg_silver_2014.md

   the computational cost of each update is linear in the action dimensionality and the number of policy parameters
 * the deterministic policy gradient theorem is in fact a limiting case of the stochastic policy gradient theorem;
   theorem 2
+* COPDAC-B still outperforms SAC-B by a very wide margin that grows larger with increasing dimension
+* COPDAC-Q slightly outper- formed both SAC and OffPAC in all three domains.
+* COPDAC-Q algorithm: the octopus arm converged to a good solution in all cases.
+* the deterministic policy gradient can be com- puted immediately in closed form
+* One may view our deterministic actor-critic as analogous, in a policy gradient context, to Q-learning (Watkins and Dayan, 1992).
+  * Q-learning learns a deterministic greedy policy, off-policy, while executing a noisy version of the greedy policy
+  * analogous to asking whether Q-learning or Sarsa is more efficient
+* Our actor-critic algorithms are based on model-free, in- cremental, stochastic gradient updates;
+  * suitable when the model is unknown, data is plentiful and computation is the bottleneck

 ## misc
 * Policy gradient algorithms typically proceed by sampling this stochastic policy and